Applications for the Trauma-Sensitive Schools Learning Community are due by May 4, 2018.

 The National Council wants to ensure that all organizations, systems and communities across the country have the necessary tools and skills to assess and address the impact of trauma on the people they support.
 In 2017, we offered two national learning communities: Trauma-Sensitive Schools for schools and districts and National Trauma-Informed Care for behavioral health, social service, community and large system organizations.
 In 2018, we are offering a national Learning Community on Trauma-Informed, Resilience-Oriented Approaches for behavioral health, social service, community, and large system organizations.

-Over the course of the year, participants connected with trauma experts and other organizations through a series of coaching calls and webinars, two in-person summits, with access to tools and resources, as well as membership in an exclusive listserv of peers and experts.
+Over the course of the year, participants connected with trauma experts and other organizations benefit from a series of coaching calls and webinars, two in-person summits, with access to tools and resources, as well as membership in an exclusive listserv of peers and experts.
 Participants learned how to:

 - Create safe environments in which people can heal and learn